Wolf Lake State Fish Hatchery

 Photo 4.
 Wolf Lake State Fish Hatchery raceway complex - June 2008

-As part of a previous hatchery renovation project, Wolf Lake State Fish Hatchery's effluent treatment pond was dredged and lined, and a new de-watering system was added (photo 5).
-This new system removes fish production solids prior to entering the treatment pond.
+As part of a previous hatchery renovation project, Wolf Lake State Fish Hatchery's effluent treatment pond was dredged and a new fish waste collection system (clarifier) was added (photo 5).
+This new system removes fish wastesolids prior to entering the treatment pond.
 These upgrades were completed in 1999 and greatly improved the overall wastewater treatment by increasing settling rates of fish and food wastes, lessening the facility's impact on the watershed.
-The project has reduced total phosphorus loads from this site.
+The project has significantly reduced total phosphorus loads from this site.

 Photo 5.
-New clarifier at Wolf Lake State Fish Hatchery with the effluent ponds in the background.
+Clarifier at Wolf Lake State Fish Hatchery with the effluent ponds in the background.
 The clarifier removes solids from cleaning wastes prior to entering effluent ponds.
 Photo taken in 2001.

-Recent Facility Renovations: In 2001, lined rearing ponds were built for coolwater production.
+Facility Renovations: In 2001, lined rearing ponds were built for coolwater production.
 (Photo 6).
-These ponds have proven successful for the culture of northern muskellunge, walleye, and fathead minnows.
-In April 2008, ponds were re-contoured to improve drainage and aeration systems added to provide supplemental oxygen with funding from the Michigan Muskie Alliance.
-Also in spring 2008, the Wolf Lake Visitor Center restrooms and show pond dock railings were renovated to improve accessibility.
+These ponds have proven successful for the culture of muskellunge, walleye and fathead minnows.
+In April 2008, ponds were re-contoured to improve drainage and aeration systems added to provide supplemental aeration with funding from the Michigan Muskie Alliance.
+In spring 2008, the Wolf Lake Visitor Center restrooms and show pond dock railings were renovated to improve accessibility.
 This project was funded with a Land and Water Conservation Grant and Game and Fish Fund monies.
+Currently, the addition of a floating fishing pier to provide safe access for kids fishing programs, as well as upgrades to viewing access on and around the Show Pond, are underway.
+These are scheduled to be completed by May 2016.
+This project is being funded with a grant from the Michigan Natural Resources Trust Fund.

 Photo 6.
-Aerial view of lined rearing ponds
+Aerial view and shoreline view of lined rearing ponds.

 Planned Renovations: Renovations planned for Wolf Lake include the addition of a new coolwater production building and lined rearing ponds, as well as upgrades to the coldwater hatchery complex.
-The new coolwater production building will be located just north of the existing raceway complex and will provide state-of-the-art production facilities for walleye, muskellunge, northern pike, and lake sturgeon.
+The new coolwater production building will be located south of the main hatchery complex, adjacent to current lined ponds and will provide state-of-the-art production facilities for walleye, muskellunge, northern pike, and lake sturgeon.
 New lined ponds will be located adjacent to the existing lined ponds.
 Renovations will be done when funding becomes available.

 Production Water: Wolf Lake Fish Hatchery uses predominantly well water pumped from three primary production wells and two supplemental wells, in addition to some spring water.
-Depending on the time of year, water usage varies between 1.0 to 4.5 million gallons per day.
-Each well provides a different amount of water so varying combinations of wells optimize water throughout the production cycle while minimizing utility costs associated with well pumps.
-The water temperatures remain relatively constant throughout the year with spring water ranging between 48°F and 52°F and well water ranging between 50°F and 52°F.
+Depending on the time of year, water usage varies between 1.0 to 5 million gallons per day.
+Each well provides a different amount of water so different combinations of wells optimize water throughout the production cycle while minimizing utility costs associated with well pumps.
+The water temperatures remain relatively constant throughout the year with spring water and well water ranging between 50°F and 52°F.

-Hatchery Staffing: The hatchery is staffed by an Area Manager (responsible for Wolf Lake Fish Hatchery, the statewide coolwater production program, the fish marking and transportation programs, the statewide electronics maintenance program, and the fish health and quality programs), a Hatchery Biologist,, three Fisheries Technicians, two Fisheries Assistants (Seasonal), a maintenance supervisor, two maintenance mechanics, a Trades Helper, a Secretary, a Fish Marking and Transportation Biologist (statewide program), an Electronics Technician (services all 6 hatcheries) and one Stateworker used to assist with fish culture and maintenance.
-Up to 15 stateworkers are also employed seasonally to mark fish at this facility.
-Fish Health Services are provided by the Aquatic Animal Health Lab-School of Veterinary Medicine at Michigan State University with oversight by the Area Manager.
+Hatchery Staffing: The hatchery is staffed by an Area Manager (responsible for Wolf Lake Fish Hatchery, the statewide coolwater production program, the fish marking and transportation programs, the statewide electronics maintenance program, and the fish health and quality programs), a Hatchery Biologist, three Fisheries Technicians, two Fisheries Assistants (seasonal), a maintenance supervisor, two maintenance mechanics, a Trades Helper, a Secretary (shared with three other lower peninsula hatcheries), a Fish Marking and Transportation Biologist (statewide program), and one State Worker used to assist with fish culture and maintenance.
+Up to five state workers are also employed seasonally to mark fish at this facility.
+Fish Health Services are provided by the Aquatic Animal Health Lab at Michigan State University with oversight by the Area Manager.

 Broodstock: No captive or wild broodstock are maintained at this hatchery.
 All eggs for Wolf Lake production are obtained from wild broodstock.
 Pond culture of fathead minnows is performed at Wolf Lake State Fish Hatchery to provide forage for muskellunge.

 Management Role: This facility produces a wide range of fish species for both inland and Great Lakes waters.
-Coldwater species produced for Great Lakes waters include steelhead trout and chinook salmon.
-The coldwater species are either directly planted into Great Lakes connecting waters or are transferred to cooperative groups, via net pens and ponds, for enhanced growth and/or smoltifcation.
-Coolwater species produced at this facility include lake sturgeon (the only facility to rear this species), walleye, northern pike, channel catfish (obtained from other states) and northern muskellunge.
-These coolwater species are produced for mainly inland waters although some are stocked in Great Lakes waters.
+Coldwater species produced for Great Lakes waters include steelhead trout and Chinook salmon.
+The coldwater species are either stocked directly into Great Lakes connecting waters or are transferred to cooperative groups, via net pens and ponds, for enhanced growth, imprinting and/or smoltifcation.
+Coolwater species produced at this facility include walleye and Great Lakes muskellunge.
+These coolwater species are produced for stocking in Great Lakes and inland waters.

 Programs unique to Wolf Lake:

-Visitor Center: The Wolf Lake State Fish Hatchery Visitor Center, which opened in 1983, is dedicated to providing visitors with the opportunity to learn about fish, their life cycles and habitats; and the history of Great Lakes fish hatcheries and the vital role they play in helping to protect and restore our aquatic ecosystems (photo 9).
+Visitor Center: The Wolf Lake State Fish Hatchery Visitor Center, which opened in 1983, is dedicated to providing visitors with the opportunity to learn about fish, their life cycles and habitats; and the history of Great Lakes fish hatcheries and the vital role they play in helping to protect and restore our aquatic ecosystems.

-The renovated show pond in front of the visitor center (photo 11) holds a variety of Michigan game fish for viewing, including Chinook salmon, steelhead, bluegill, northern muskellunge, northern pike, largemouth bass, walleye and lake sturgeon.
+The show pond in front of the visitor center (photo 13) holds a variety of Michigan game fish for viewing (photo 14), including Chinook salmon, steelhead, bluegill, northern muskellunge, northern pike, largemouth bass, walleye and lake sturgeon.

-Photo 11.
-Show pond at Wolf Lake Fish Hatchery Visitors Center.
+Photos 13 and 14: Show pond at Wolf Lake Fish Hatchery Visitors Center and view into pond from dock.

 Visitor Center Hours: